studentgpt/cof_test_data/README.md

 The prediction task is performed by directly running the computational engine (the NEgen1o model).
 The optimization task leverages Bayesian algorithm.<sup>[6]</sup> The design task utilize the MeanBAX<sup>[7]</sup> as the acquisition function.

-A detailed technical description can be found at: https://chemrxiv.org/XXX
+A detailed technical description can be found at: https://chemrxiv.org/XXX and https://doi.org/10.1002/anie.202408937

 ## License
 The Apache License 2.0 is a permissive license whose main conditions require the preservation of copyright and license notices.
 Contributors provide an express grant of patent rights.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.